tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 ### Can the hint field save the day?

-Users of WCCs employ a 'hint' field to disambiguate the correct readings and pin-point one of the possible meanings in some words.
+Users of WCCs employ a 'hint' field to disambiguate the correct readings and pinpoint one of the possible meanings in some words.
 I don't think it's a good idea.
 The need to create a separate field is far from the best solution, and it feels like a crutch.
 First for any card you review you have to identify